truekas/PencilSharpener/README.md

 > Put the paperclip or safety pin into holes 3 and 8.
 To find these, find the red wire.
 This is pin 1.
 From there, you can find the other pins.
 > With pin 1 in the top left, pin 3 would be the 3rd pin in the top row, and pin 8 would be directly under pin 1.

-Then, disconnect the battery from the mainboard and locate your device's Flash Chip, usually near the mainboard's battery socket and covered in black tape (different for every device).
+Then, disconnect the battery from the mainboard and locate your device's Flash Chip.
 Bridge pins 3 and 8 with your conductive material or chip clip.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/2.png?raw=true" alt="2.png"/>

 Afterward, re-insert your charger AND KEEP IT PLUGGED IN while pushing `esc + refresh + power` to enter the device recovery menu.
-Then press `ctrl + d` and as soon as the screen goes black, press the keys to re-open the recovery menu.
+Then press `ctrl + d`.
+As soon as the screen goes black, press the keys to re-open the recovery menu.

 Insert your Sh1mmer USB and then choose to boot from it.
 You may get a `no valid image` error.
 If this happens, you need to re-flash the correct keys to the device using instructions in the [rolled keys](#fixing-rolled-keys) section.